Charotar University of Science and Technology

-Charotar University of Science and Technology (CHARUSAT) is established under the Gujarat Act No. 8 of 1995, Government of Gujarat.
-University Grants Commission (UGC) has empowered CHARUSAT to award Degrees under Section 22 of UGC Act 1956.
-Earlier campus was known as Education Campus Changa until 2009.The Gujarat Government has granted "Centre of Excellence" to the University.
-CHARUSAT was accredited with grade A+ by NAAC in 2022.
+Charotar University of Science and Technology (CHARUSAT) is a private university in Gujarat, India.

 History

-In 1994, Shri Charotar Moti Sattavis Patidar Kelavani Mandal was established from the parental organization (Matrusanstha) Shri Charotar Moti Sattavis Leuva Patidar Samaj, which has been working in the mission of social service through education for more than 125 years.
-The founder-president of the Kelavani mandal, the late Shri Chhotabhai Bhikhabhai Patel, and the late Dr. K.C.
-Patel (a renowned nuclear scientist and a prominent educationist of Gujarat), who succeeded him worked on the idea of a university at Education Campus, Changa (ECC).
+The founder-president of the Kelavani mandal, Chhotabhai Bhikhabhai Patel, and K.C.
+Patel, who succeeded him worked on the idea of a university at Education Campus, Changa (ECC).
 ECC started with the establishment of Charotar Institute of Technology - Changa (CITC) as the first institute which is now known as Chandubhai S. Patel Institute of Technology (CSPIT) in the year 2000.

 With the need for autonomy, the ECC applied for university status at UGC and Gujarat Government, which was granted on July 7, 2009, when the ECC was accorded the status of University and Charotar University of Science and Technology was established.

 Campus

 The university is situated in the village of Changa, a Charotar Moti Sattavis Patidar Samaj.
 Charotar is the region comprising the Anand and Kheda districts of Gujarat.
-The university has about 450 faculty members and 6500 students.
+The university has about 1700 faculty members and 8000 students.